ARTIST MENTORSHIP

 Making art over time can feel lonely.
 Many artists don’t need more instruction, but rather companionship, discernment, and encouragement — someone to help them listen more closely to their work and make space for it within the real conditions of their life.

-My hope is to create a one-on-one offering that supports your creative practice with intention and care.
+My hope is to create a partnership that supports your creative practice with intention and care.
 Together, we focus on both what you are making and how you are living alongside your art.

 This is not a productivity program or a rigid curriculum.
 It is a relational, personalized space that we design together, to meet you where you are.